HishamHR5/three-js-angular-templates/README.md

 # three-js-angular-templates
-This is a directory for beginner angular templates for three js animation project
+This is a directory for beginner angular templates for three js animation projects.It has the templates for basic animations
 =======
 # Three